inaka/elvis/README.md

 team is created instead (if it doesn't exist already), then this team is added to the repo and the `elvisinaka` user is added to that team.

-When there's no `elvis.config` in the master branch of your repo a default set of rules are run.
+When there's no `elvis.config` in the pull request's branch of your repo a default set of rules are run.
 The list of all the rules that are part of this set can be found [here](https://github.com/inaka/elvis/wiki/Default-Rules-in-Elvis-Webhook).